f-vidoli/MISo/README.md

 > Given a solid shape (STL), map it to a sphere using a conformal volumetric map, then relax all shear stresses under an isochoric hyperelastic material while **keeping the boundary fixed to the sphere**.
 The resulting pressure field is the **reaction pressure** required to maintain the spherical shape against the deviatoric (shear) stresses.

-This pressure field can be interpreted as the internal stress state of a material that has been "grown" from a stress‑free sphere into the observed shape, then shear‑relaxed.
+This pressure field can be interpreted as the internal stress state of a material that has been "grown" from a stress‑free sphere into the observed shape.

 ## Features